jonathanBalasingham/PACE2023/README.md

 The usage for the output binary:
 `PACE <graph>.gr`
+if the input is a command line argument.
+Otherwise, the `.gr` file or the full graph input can be pass to the standard input after running
+`PACE`
+without any command line arguments.
 ## Release
 A compiled binary is included in the release.
 You may need to run `chmod u+x PACE` before being able to run it.